New York Knicks Odds

 - New York Knicks -3.5 (-110) -175 U 211.5 (-110)

-The games are listed out with the roadside on top and the home team on the bottom.
+The games are listed out with the road team on top and the home team on the bottom.
 Next to each team will be a series of numbers.
 These are the odds and lines for three popular bet types: point spread, moneyline, and totals.
-Each of them will attract a good deal of action for each NBA game.
+Each will attract a significant amount of action for each NBA game.
 Here’s a peek at how they work.

 - Moneyline: Pick which side you think will win

-- Point spread: The side you choose has to cover the spread that’s set by the book
+- Point spread: The side you choose has to cover the spread that’s set by the sportsbook

 - Totals: Choose Over or Under on the total set by oddsmakers